MoseleyBioinformaticsLab/SAGA_optimize/doc/guide.rst

 Description
 ~~~~~~~~~~~

-The :mod:`SAGA-optimize` package provides a simple Python interface for solving boundary-value inverse problem based on the simulated annealing and genetic algorithm.
+The :mod:`SAGA_optimize` package provides a simple Python interface for solving boundary-value inverse problem based on the simulated annealing and genetic algorithm.

 Installation
 ~~~~~~~~~~~~

-`SAGA-optimize` runs under Python 3.6+ and is available through python3-pip.
+`SAGA_optimize` runs under Python 3.6+ and is available through python3-pip.
 Install via pip or clone the git repo and install the following dependencies and you are ready to go!

 Install on Linux
 ----------------